omic/membrane/README.md

 # Membrane 2.0
-Rapid Voice-Based Biometric Authentication Project with OMIC
+Rapid Voice-Based Biometric Authentication Project with OMIC.ai.

 We have a web-based biomedical/AI platform used for open-source COVID-19 research.
 Users currently log in via magic link, but we would like to add an option where the person is identified via voice through the browser.
 Ideally we would generate a phrase for the user to speak into a laptop/PC microphone, at which time the user would be rapidly authenticated and would be granted access.